harshsandhu44/health-drive/docs/project.md

 ## 1. Executive Summary

 This PRD outlines the Minimum Viable Product (MVP) for a B2B SaaS platform designed for healthcare facilities.
 The platform streamlines appointment management, department organization, patient communication, and subscription plan management.
 The MVP leverages Next.js (App Router, TypeScript), Clerk for authentication and organization metadata, Supabase for the database, Twilio for messaging (future phase), shadcn/ui with Tailwind CSS for UI, and Framer Motion for animations.
 Organization and user data are managed in Clerk, with no Supabase tables for facilities or staff profiles.
 Billing is handled manually by admins setting plan details in Clerk, logged in Supabase.
-The database schema uses `TEXT` for Clerk IDs, makes patient email optional, includes an optional patient note, and combines appointment date/time into a single datetime field.
+The database schema uses `TEXT` for Clerk IDs, makes patient email optional, and includes an optional note in appointments.

 ## 2. Objectives